Skip to content

 Most carbon dioxide monitors feature more than just a carbon dioxide sensor.
 Nearly every monitor on this list also has a relative humidity and temperature sensor, and while these aren’t necessary, they are nice additions to have.
 While carbon dioxide is a good indicator of when ventilation is needed, seeing the humidity and temperature provides deeper insight into overall air quality.

-Some devices on this list offer more complete sensor arranges, with PM2.5, PM10, tVOC and atmospheric pressure sensors.
+Some devices on this list offer more complete sensor arrangements, with PM2.5, PM10, tVOC, and atmospheric pressure sensors.
 While these are unnecessary on a carbon dioxide monitor, they are great on indoor air quality monitors.

-When purchasing a carbon dioxide monitor, you’ll want to ask yourself, ‘do I need these extra sensors, or could I find them beneficial?’.
-If the answer is yes, you’ll want to look at a device which includes them.
+When purchasing a carbon dioxide monitor, you should ask yourself, ‘Do I need these extra sensors, or could I find them beneficial?’
+If the answer is yes, you should look at a device that includes them.

 Vitalight CO2 Monitor Close Up